-At the MWC event, Smart and Augmented Reality glass developer Vuzix launched its new enterprise smart glasses; the M400.
-The M400 is amongst the first to use the Qualcomm Snapdragon XR1 platform which will take advantage of the power-efficient XR1 and its AR-specific features, such as an embedded AI engine for crunching tasks like object recognition, voice commands, motion tracking, and head tracking.
+At the MWC event, Smart and Augmented Reality glass developer Vuzix launched its new enterprise smart glasses, the M400.
+The M400 is amongst the first to use the Qualcomm Snapdragon XR1 platform, which will take advantage of the power-efficient XR1 and its AR-specific features, such as an embedded AI engine for crunching tasks like object recognition, voice commands, motion tracking, and head tracking.

 According to Vuzix, it will run on the latest version of Android when it launches later this year and offers USB-C connectivity.
-Vuzix president and CEO Paul Travers also said that the M400 will offer a multi-touch pad, built-in GPS, and better noise canceling than the AR glasses that came before it.
+Vuzix president and CEO Paul Travers also said that the M400 would offer a multi-touch pad, built-in GPS, and better noise canceling than the AR glasses that came before it.
 The M400 with the XR 1 processor is, by almost every measure, an order of magnitude faster than current solutions on the market.
-The performance improvements and also the intensive applications power consumption is expected to also be much less.
+The performance improvements and the intensive applications power consumption are expected to also be much less.

 Vuzix expects the next-generation smart glasses to enter volume production this summer, with pricing and other details following in the spring.